ChrisK-0/imeline_ajalugu/README.md

 ### Adjusting SASS structure to BEM

 Learning to write code structure to be more universal among other developers.
 Changed SASS files to make use of the ampersand (&) and changed JS files and index.html content accordingly.

+## Day 19

+### Adjusting SASS structure to BEM #2

+Continued to re-write code classes to BEM structure.
+Made globals.scss and more color variables in variables.scss.
+Unfinished.